Assignment 1: DataLab (due on Tue, Sep 16, 2025 by 11:59pm)

 The purpose of this assignment is to become familiar with the bit-level representation of integer and floating-point numbers (and their operations).
 You’ll achieve this by solving a series of programming puzzles!
 Many of these puzzles are quite artificial, but you’ll find yourself thinking much more about bits while working your way through them.

-You can assume 32-bit 2’s complement integers (int
+You can assume 32-bit 2’s complement integers (int in C on x86-64) and 32-bit

-in C).
+IEEE 754 floating-point variables (float in C).
 Floating point variables are

-passed to your functions as unsigned int
+passed to your functions as unsigned int (on which you operate using bitwise

 and other integer operations).